-- · Index of Sheets. - · Complete legend of symbols used. - Vicinity Map to a scale of not less than 1" = 800' showing the project location. - Site Plan of the entire project showing street right-of-way and/or subdivision layout. - Temporary and permanent benchmarks including their descriptions.
+- Index of Sheets. - Complete legend of symbols used. - Vicinity Map to a scale of not less than 1-inch = 800-feet showing the project location. - Site Plan of the entire project showing street ROW and/or subdivision layout. - Temporary and permanent benchmarks including their descriptions.
 Total acreage including streets directly served.

-A.5.3 Composite Utility Plan
+c.
+Composite Utility Plan